SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ReferenceAndValueTypes.rst

 In Swift,
 you don't need classes as often as you might expect, but they still have their place.
+Use a class
+when you're working with a framework whose API uses classes and when you want to refer to the same instance of a type in multiple places.

 ..
-XXX Reword line above -- too negative about classes Use a class when you're working with a framework whose API uses classes and when you want to refer to the same instance of a type in multiple places.
+XXX Reword "still have their place" -- too negative about classes

 .. _ChoosingBetweenClassesAndStructures_WorkingWithFrameworksThatUseClasses: